 [What follows is from a small 12-page pamphlet distributed with The Wyld Hunt.
 The rest of the rule book can be found here.]

 The basic Arcadia: The Wyld Hunt rules are very simple and straightforward.
 They are intended to be a quick-to-learn system.
 However, there are many more bells and whistles which can add depth, and richness to your game.
-Fell free to use any or all of these play variations.
+Feel free to use any or all of these play variations.

 This is perhaps the most appealing aspect of Arcadia: The Wyld Hunt.
 Your character’s journeys don’t simply begin and end with a single game.
 Your character journeys throughout each and every Quest she undertakes.
 Playing the same character throughout Quests is called chronicle play.